are cruiser bikes good for sidewalks and streets 4

 Are Cruiser Bikes Good For Sidewalks And Streets?

-This image is property of bikerenovate.com.
+This image is the property of bikerenovate.com.

 Complying with Local Traffic Laws